In this section:

 If the problem persists, you can obtain diagnostic information by setting up the environment variable PARASOFT_DEBUG_NET_INTERFACES and setting its value to true.
 This will print to the standard output the checking procedure that can be shared with technical support, as well as the interface that is used to compute your machine ID.
 The interface will be marked with the [SELECTED] prefix.

-To work with dotTEST, ensure that the system properties for the HTTPS protocol (
+To work with dotTEST, ensure that the system properties for the HTTPS protocol are configured.
+At a minimum, you must configure

 The proxy mode is not supported for Visual Studio.